Nylle/javaseq/README.md

 - Returns a seq of the items in this seq starting from the first item for which pred of item returns false.

 #### partition(n)
-- Returns a seq of lists of n items each.
+- Returns a seq of seqs of n items each.

 #### partition(n, step)
-- Returns a seq of lists of n items each, at offsets step apart.
+- Returns a seq of seqs of n items each, at offsets step apart.

 #### partition(n, step, pad)
-- Returns a seq of lists of n items each, at offsets step apart.
+- Returns a seq of seqs of n items each, at offsets step apart.
 The items in pad are used as necessary to complete the last partition up to n items.
 In case there are not enough padding items, returns a partition with less than n items.

 #### partitionAll(n)
-- Returns a seq of lists of n items each, like [partition](#partitionn), but may include partitions with fewer than n items at the end.
+- Returns a seq of seqs of n items each, like [partition](#partitionn), but may include partitions with fewer than n items at the end.

 #### partitionAll(n, step)
-- Returns a seq of lists of n items each, at offsets step apart, like [partition](#partitionn-step), but may include partitions with fewer than n items at the end.
+- Returns a seq of seqs of n items each, at offsets step apart, like [partition](#partitionn-step), but may include partitions with fewer than n items at the end.

 #### reductions(f)
 - Returns a seq of the intermediate values of the reduction (as per [reduce](#reducef)) of this seq by f.